 Both courses take place within beautiful Cherry Creek State Park, conveniently located on the south side of the Denver metro area.

-RUN COURSE: Click for a Run Course Map Run courses follow a scenic on a mix of dit and paved park paths.
+RUN COURSE: Click for a Run Course Map Run courses follow a scenic on a mix of dirt and paved park paths.
 Long course athletes will run an opening 5k followed by a 34k bike ride.
 A second 5K run will follow the bike.
-Short course athletes will start with a 1.2 mile out & back run on Run-1.
+Short course athletes will start with a shorter 1.2 mile out & back run following the same course as the 5k runners, but turning around at 1k.
 Run-2 will be the same 5k course as the long course athletes.

-BIKE COURSE: Click for a Bike Course Map The bike course will take riders east through the park to the Tower Loop, then west to the Lake Loop.
+BIKE COURSE: Click for a Bike Course Map We are excited to announce that much of the bike course has been re-paved.
+Expect a smooth, fast ride!.
+The bike course will take riders east through the park to the Tower Loop, then west to the Lake Loop.
 From there, short course athletes will return to transition, while long course athletes will complete a second lap before returning to transition

-Please be considerate of other racers.
+Please be considerate of other racers and light park traffic.
 It is important that you keep to the right side of the road, except to pass.
 Motorcycle marshals will be on course to enforce this rule.

 Most questions are answered right here on the race website.
 If you can't find the answer here, please feel free to email or call us!